ramsdsal/Phalcon_jumble/readme.md

 	$ sudo service apache2 reload
 	- Enter the folder $ cd /var/www and create a new phalcon project
 	$ phalcon project jumble
+**Video 9.3 - Migrations**
+	- Create a Db, and execute phalcon migration generate and run.